pouriyajamshidi/tcping/README.md

   make build
   ```

-  This will give you a compressed file with executables for all the supported operating systems inside the `executables` folder.
+  This will produce an executable under `target/` folder.

 ---